 Documents Do Not Dance is the title of Swedish dance ethnologist and colleague Mats Nilsson’s recent book (2016).
 In it, he compares the act of ‘dancing’ to ‘dances’, examines archival methods, and wrestles with the concepts of tradition and intangible cultural heritage being alive and used.
 These issues are also intertwined in the core intentions of Lorg.

 Lorg is about continuity.
 The aim is to share archived materials and notations of dancing so they can live again, and in the process, allow readers to offer their own interpretations of the materials.
 Bring the footprints of the past into the present by seeking new ways of interpreting them!
 Keep the act of ‘dancing’ alive!

 Online and soft-cover publications forthcoming in 2018 and 2019 include:

 —A Story to Every Dance, an overview of the lore connected to various Scottish solo dances.
-Published in November 2018 and available as downloadable pdf and softcover print book.
+Published in November 2018 and is available as downloadable pdf and softcover print book.

-—Hebridean Step Dancing: the legacy of dancing master Ewen MacLachlan, which examines and describes solo dances in the Hebrides, particularly from the teaching of Fearchar MacNeil of Barra.
+—Hebridean Step Dancing: the legacy of nineteenth-century dancing master Ewen MacLachlan, which examines and describes solo dances in the Hebrides, particularly from the teaching of Fearchar MacNeil of Barra.
 Published in July 2019 and is available as downloadable pdf and sprial bound print book.

 —The True Glen Orchy Kick, which traces historical descriptions and recollections of percussive step dancing in Scotland, including analyses of step structures and onomatopoeic terminology labeling step motifs, written in collaboration with Jennifer Schoonover.